harrisne/FitConnect/README.md

 ## Running the Application

-Hardware requirements: 8gb of available ram
+Hardware requirements: 8gb of available ram macOS requirements: Mac devices with versions High Sierra (10.13) or newer windows requirements: if a Windows10 device is being used, then you must use Windows version 10.0.16299.0

 1. First you need to make sure that Node.js is installed on your machine.
 You can install Node.js from [here](https://nodejs.org/en/download/).